mitre/astute-canary-SCT/README.md

 # Astute Canary
-Hello, welcome to Astute Canary.
-This provides the front-end framework for a COVID-19 Symptom Tracker Web application.
+Welcome to the Astute Canary - Smart Community Tracker.
+This provides the front-end framework for a COVID-19 Community Tracker Web application, focusing on tracking users symptoms, vaccination and testing history.
 While this was built with the COVID-19 pandemic in mind, it could easily be adapted for other health crisis or general use.
 At this time, this source code is front-end only, and will require building out of any kind of backend, database and authentication needed for your use case.